asgarovf/ethylene/docs/docs/hooks/useContract.md

         onClick={async () => {
           /* pass your arguments in respective order */ const res = await contract?.methods.allowance.execute();
+          // We advise using optional chaining to prevent calling methods of null value.
         }}
       >
         Call a function named allowance